 - Upperclassmen share their personal experiences, insights, and ways to achieve success as a pre-med student at Northwestern.

-Northwestern excels at research in terms of undergraduate experience.
+Northwestern excels at research.
 While other schools on this list are top research institutions, Northwestern (also a top research school) goes beyond this title to extend opportunities to its pre-med students.

-- They have Undergraduate Research Grants (URGs) that give students $1000 to conduct independent research projects, as well as summer URGs that provides $3,500 to cover research and living cost expenses.
+- Undergraduate Research Grants (URGs) give students $1000 to conduct independent research projects, as well as summer URGs that provide $3,500 to cover research and living cost expenses.

 - There is also the Undergraduate Research Assistant Program that matches students with researchers.